 Community Economic Development Pro Bono Project

 The D.C.
-Bar Pro Bono Program established the Community Economic Development (CED) Pro Bono Project in 1998 to provide a vehicle for corporate, transactional, and business lawyers seeking nonlitigation pro bono assignments.
+Bar Pro Bono Center established the Community Economic Development (CED) Pro Bono Project in 1998 to provide a vehicle for corporate, transactional, and business lawyers seeking nonlitigation pro bono assignments.
 The project is designed to deliver critically needed legal services to organizations operating in and serving low–income and distressed communities in the District of Columbia.

 The CED Project’s mission is to provide legal assistance to community-based nonprofit organizations and small business entrepreneurs serving low–income communities or who are economically disadvantaged.

 - Matching community based nonprofits with pro bono legal counsel.
 Through the CED Project, pro bono counsel have assisted nonprofit organizations in such areas as employment law, real estate, corporate governance, contract review, intellectual property, and exempt organizations.